-- Develop a consistent oral care routine that you can incorporate into your daily lifestyle.
+- Develop a consistent oral care routine that you can incorporate into your pet’s daily lifestyle.

 - Provide regular veterinary visits.

-- Use oral care products formulated for pets with dry mouth, such as ORATENE® Brushless Oral Care.
+- Use oral care products formulated for pets with dry mouths, such as ORATENE® Brushless Oral Care.

-The line includes a Drinking Water Additive, a Breath Freshener spray, a Brushless Toothpaste Gel and an Oral Gel for those with red inflamed gums or painful mouth conditions.
-The line is available on zymox.com, at veterinary clinics, pet specialty stores as well as authorized brand seller brand partners’ web sites.
+The oral care line includes a Drinking Water Additive, a Breath Freshener spray, a Brushless Toothpaste Gel, and an Oral Gel for those with red inflamed gums or painful mouth conditions.
+The line is available on the Zymox website, at veterinary clinics, pet specialty stores as well as authorized brand seller brand partners’ websites.